 At the end of Bang's long ocean-going career, with both their daughters grown, the couple decided to downsize and moved into a smaller home where they lived for the remainder of their lives.
 They're buried in Woodside Cemetery in Yarmouth Port.
 Their home at 11 Strawberry Lane in Yarmouth—the Captain Bangs Hallet House—is now a museum that offers a fascinating glimpse into how the families of sea captains lived in the Golden Age of Sail.

-Stephen Hopkins—The Yarmouth Man THAT Shakespeare MADE FAMOUS
+Stephen Hopkins—The Yarmouth Man THAT Shakespeare MAY HAVE MADE FAMOUS

 Stephen Hopkins led what can best be described as a charmed life.
 He was the only passenger on the Mayflower in 1620 who had been to the new world previously.
 On an earlier 1609 voyage destined for the Virginia Colony aboard the Sea Venture he was shipwrecked on Bermuda due to a heavy storm—and survived.
 While marooned there with others, he criticized the group's leadership, and was charged and found guilty of mutiny under punishment of death.
 Luck smiled on him again however, when others in the party successfully pleaded for his life to be spared.
 Later, after finally reaching the mainland, he served for several years under Captain John Smith in the British settlement of Jamestown, Virginia.
 He returned to England sometime between 1613 and 1617.